ADAPT Methodology® Blog

 OKR RETROSPECTIVE - During a retrospective, the teams analyze the OKR process from a systematic point of view.
 What did the team learn?
 What should be improved in the next cycle?

-OKR COACH - As experts, coaches, facilitators, and change agents are OKR Coaches responsible for the smooth implementation of the OKR framework in the company and support their teams in the Definition of OKRs and other regular events.
+OKR COACH - As experts, coaches, facilitators, and change agents OKR coaches are responsible for the smooth implementation of the OKR framework in the company and support their teams in the Definition of OKRs and other regular events.

 The Cycle Of The OKR Framework